Joan Hutt

 Joan Villette Hutt (1913–1985) was a British artist who spent most of her career in North Wales.

 Early life

 Joan Villette Hutt was born on 16 September 1913 in Aspenden, Hertfordshire, England Her father, John Hutt MBE, was posted with the Ministry of Food in Malta at that time, but had sent his wife back to England to give birth.
-Mother and child duly returned to Malta.
+Mother and child returned to Malta after the birth.
 At the outbreak of the First World War, the whole family returned to the UK.

-Her father's family, the Hutts, were originally of French Huguenot extraction.
+Joan's paternal family, the Hutts, were originally of French Huguenot extraction.
 Notable ascendants included John Hutt (1746–1794), Royal Navy Flag-captain (buried in Westminster Abbey), John Hutt (1795–1880), Governor of Western Australia from 1839 to 1846, and Sir William Hutt (1801–1882), a British Liberal Politician who was heavily involved in the colonization of New Zealand and Southern Australia.

 Education

 Hutt was educated privately and then at Sutton High School (London), where she excelled in drawing.
 She then studied fine art at the Camberwell College of Art and then at the Clapham School of Art.